About Me

 Hey, I'm Daniel Zhan.
 Here's a quick summary about me:

-• Cornell '23: B.S. in Computer Science + Engineering Physics.
+• Cornell '23: B.S.
+Computer Science + Engineering Physics.

 • Currently a software engineer at Lockheed Martin.